systematicat/hack-captive-portals/README.md

     <img src=/screenshot.png alt="Hack Captive portal">
 </p>

+### Fork information

+I am not the greatest bug fixer.
+However, I troubleshoot really good.
+The problem with this script is that if it fails to authenticate with the captive portal once,it cannot operate any further.
+This workaround fixes the issue by copying and removing the script every time it is used.

 ### Installation and usage
 You need `sipcalc` and `nmap` for this script.
 Then download .sh script and run it.
 ```
 sudo apt -y install sipcalc nmap
 wget https://raw.githubusercontent.com/systematicat/hack-captive-portals/master/hack-captive.sh
-sudo chmod u+x hack-captive.sh
+sudo chmod u+x setup.sh
+sudo ./setup.sh
-sudo ./hack-captive.sh
+sudo capee.sh
 ```

-> Tested in Ubuntu 16.04 with different Captive portals in airports and hotels all over the world.
+> Tested in Elementary OS Juno (which is based on Ubuntu 18.04), and in Kali Linux with different Captive portals in lots of places.